pytorch/TensorRT/docsrc/tutorials/torchtrtc.rst

-.. _trtorchc:
+.. _torchtrtc:

-trtorchc
+torchtrtc
 =================================

-``trtorchc`` is a CLI application for using the TRTorch compiler.
-It serves as an easy way to compile a TorchScript Module with TRTorch from the command-line to quickly check support or as part of a deployment pipeline.
+``torchtrtc`` is a CLI application for using the Torch-TensorRT compiler.
+It serves as an easy way to compile a TorchScript Module with Torch-TensorRT from the command-line to quickly check support or as part of a deployment pipeline.
 All basic features of the compiler are supported including post training quantization (though you must already have a calibration cache file to use the PTQ feature).
 The compiler can output two formats, either a TorchScript program with the TensorRT engine embedded or the TensorRT engine itself as a PLAN file.

-All that is required to run the program after compilation is for C++ linking against ``libtrtorch.so`` or in Python importing the trtorch package.
+All that is required to run the program after compilation is for C++ linking against ``libtorchtrt.so`` or in Python importing the torch_tensorrt package.
 All other aspects of using compiled modules are identical to standard TorchScript.
 Load with ``torch.jit.load()`` and run like you would run any other module.

 .. code-block:: txt

-    trtorchc [input_file_path] [output_file_path]
+    torchtrtc [input_file_path] [output_file_path]
       [input_specs...] {OPTIONS}

-      TRTorch is a compiler for TorchScript, it will compile and optimize TorchScript programs to run on NVIDIA GPUs using TensorRT
+      Torch-TensorRT is a compiler for TorchScript, it will compile and optimize TorchScript programs to run on NVIDIA GPUs using TensorRT

     OPTIONS: